meriemlahmar08-hub/DermAI/README.md

 - 🖼️ Image upload and VGG16-powered prediction with confidence score
 - 🗃️ Patient records management with full history
 - 📅 Daily/weekly analysis tracking

+## 🧠 How It Works

+1. The user logs in and navigates to the **Predict** page
+2. They enter the patient's name, age, and upload a skin lesion image
+3. The image is preprocessed (resized to 224×224, normalized) and fed into the VGG16 model
+4. The model outputs a probability score — above 0.5 → **Malignant**, below → **Benign**
+5. The result is saved to the database and displayed with the confidence percentage
+6. The dashboard updates automatically to reflect the new case

 ## 🛠️ Tech Stack